3-degenerate induced subgraph of a planar graph: Main result

 \section{Main result}

 In this section we phrase a stronger, more technical version of Theorem~\ref{main0} that is more amenable to induction.
 This is roughly analogous to the proof of the $5$-Choosability Theorem by Thomassen~\cite{tomassen1994}.
-The strengthening takes three forms.

-If $G=G_1\cup G_2$ and $G_1\cap G_2=G[A]$, then we would like to join two $3$-degenerate subgraphs obtained from $G_1$ and $G_2$ by induction to form a $3$-degenerate subgraph of $G$.
-The problem is that vertices from $A$ and their neighbours may be in both subgraphs.
+If $G=G_1\cup G_2$ and $G_1\cap G_2=G[A]$ for a set $A$ of vertices, then we would like to join two $3$-degenerate subgraphs obtained from $G_1$ and $G_2$ by induction to form a $3$-degenerate subgraph of~$G$.
+The problem is that vertices from~$A$ may have neighbours in both subgraphs.
 Dealing with this motivates the following definitions.

-Let $A\subseteq V=V(G)$.
+Let $A\subseteq V(G)$.
 A subgraph $H$ of $G$ is \emph{\dg{k}{A}} if there exists an ordering $L\in \Pi(G)$ such that $A\le_L V-A$ and $d_H^L(v)\le k$ for every vertex $v\in V(H)-A$.
 Equivalently, every subgraph $H'$ of $H$ with $V(H')- A\neq \emptyset$ has a vertex $v \in V(H')-A$ such that $d_{H'}(v)\le k$.
 A subset $Y$ of $V$ is \emph{$A$-good} if $G[Y]$ is \dg{3}{A}.
 We say a subgraph $H$ is $A$-good if $V(H)$ is $A$-good.
 Thus if $A =\emptyset$ then $G$ is $A$-good if and only if $G$ is $3$-degenerate.
 Let

 Since $\emptyset$ is $A$-good, $f(G;A)$ is well defined.

 For an induced subgraph $H$ of $G$ and a set $Y$ of vertices of $H$, we say $Y$ is \emph{collectable} in $H$ if the vertices of $Y$ can be ordered as $y_1,y_2,\ldots,y_k$ such that for each $i\in \{1,2,\ldots,k\}$, either $y_i \notin A$ and $d_{H-\{y_1,y_2,\ldots,y_{i-1}\}}(y_i)\le 3$ or $V(H)-\{y_1,y_2,\ldots,y_{i-1}\} \subseteq A$.